Project Artifacts and How to Use Them

 The actual documents created will be different because they’ll reflect the level of work you are doing and the overview you need from a PMO or program perspective, but the list of artifacts below will give you a good starting point for working out what you need.

-The 9 types of artifacts
+Different types of artifacts

 Here’s the list: